 While the Black Widow looks pretty basic, its durable functionality, lightweight design, and low price point make for a very practical choice for a lift stand.
 This motorcycle scissor jack has an all black, steel frame with a 1,100 lb. capacity, which is impressive considering this jack weighs in at only 32 lbs. itself.
 It is perfect for lifting cruisers or touring motorcycles from 3.75″ to 16.25″, and even includes removable frame adapters, adding an additional 2″ to 3.25″ to the maximum height.

 The manually operated scissor lift frame is designed for lifting a motorcycle from either the front or the rear and is not meant for lifting an entire bike at once.
 This product is easy to use and easy to store, as well as ideal for providing a little extra height needed to work comfortably at a either a motorcycle table or a workbench.
-Overall, this is a stable and practical jack that will provide you with basic front- or back-end motorcycle maintenance.
+Overall, this is a stable, practical, and compact jack that will provide you with basic front- or back-end motorcycle maintenance.
 You won’t get the same convenience, easy-of-use, and weight capacity as the two models above, but for many, it’s a great no-frills choice.